Test scores suffered after CPS closed 50 schools in 2013, study says

-CHICAGO (WLS) --A new report shows how students fared, when CPS closed dozens of Chicago schools five years ago.
+CHICAGO (WLS) --A new report shows that student test scores suffered and teachers were not provided with necessary training when Chicago Public Schools closed 50 schools five years ago.

-The study, just released by the University of Chicago, shows the effects of the school closures on GPA scores and the students' overall thoughts on what it was like to leave their school for another.
+The study, conducted by the University of Chicago Consortium on School Research, shows the effects of the school closures on GPA scores and the students' overall thoughts on what it was like to leave their school for another.

 In 2013, the Chicago Board of Education voted to close 47 elementary schools, a high school program, and phase out two more schools the next year.